Frequently Asked Questions

 A full list of Eligibility Requirements is available.

 Applicants initially have to submit an online written application addressing specified selection criterion and complete online aptitude testing.
 The applications and test results are then assessed against the selection criteria, ranked and shortlisted.
 Merit Pools are then created from which you may be invited to attend assessment centre for the development pathway for which your application has been selected.
 The Intelligence Stream requires additional screening sessions as part of their security assessment process.
 All screening and assessment centres are held across Australia during May, June and July.
 The assessment centre is the final stage of the recruitment process before job offers are made.
-Please visit Selection Process for more information.
+Please visit How to Apply and Selection Process for more information.

 The timing of your offer will depend upon Defence workforce requirements and will take into account which stream(s) and intake (s) you have identified on your application.
 All offers will have been made prior to October and unsuccessful candidates will be notified.